David Duncan (accountant)

 David B. Duncan (born 1960) is a former partner of Arthur Andersen, and was the United States government's star witness in the Arthur Andersen trial.
 He has said fears over interpretation prompted him to order the shredding of documents relating to Enron.

+Duncan grew up in Odessa, Texas, and graduated from Texas A&M University in 1980 with a degree in accounting.
+He began working at Arthur Andersen's Houston office in 1981 and become a partner at the firm in 1995.
+In 1997, he was assigned as the lead partner on the Enron account and was paid over $1 million for his work.
+During this time, Duncan became a member of the 18-partner Andersen CEO Advisory Council and Andersen's representative on the 36-member American Council for Capital Formation.